ChaoticByte/wid-notifier/README.md

 # Build

 To cross-compile the software for `i386`, `amd64`, `arm` and `arm64`, run `build.sh`.
-You need a go version >= 1.21 and git.
+You need Go 1.22.x and git.

 # Usage